finding our common humanity across

 The short version of your message can be edited separately to give people an idea of what they will get if they expand the message..

 A "thread" is a root message plus comments.
-The "Comments" pulldown at the bottom of the forum list gives you control over how each thread in the forum list is displayed.
+The "Options" button in the upper right gives you control over how each thread in the forum list is displayed.
 The "Unthreaded" option shows every message in the list separately, whether root or reply, so in combination with Sort by Date, it is useful for finding the latest entries.
-Try the "Options" button for easier control of the list.

 The geographic levels on the right allow you to filter the messages according to the location of the author.
 To take full advantage, be sure to enter your state/province, metropolitan area and city/town in your profile.
 So, for instance, if you are from Oakland in California, you can set the geographic level to see only messages from fellow Oakland residents, or up a level to San Francisco Bay Area residents and so on.